MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/arc-vm-networking.md

 ## Arc VM management infrastructure networking

-Setting up Arc VM management on an Azure Stack HCI cluster requires creating and configuring a clustered service (MOC) and an Arc Resource Bridge VM that orchestrates operations on the cluster.
+Setting up Arc VM management infrastructure networking on an Azure Stack HCI cluster requires you to create and configure a clustered service (MOC) and an Arc Resource Bridge VM that orchestrates operations on the cluster.

-### Clustered service (MOC)
+### Clustered service

 One IP address is required for the clustered service when none of the clustered networks use DHCP allocation.
 This IP address must be in the same network as the physical hosts of the Azure Stack HCI cluster.